The Cheltenham Festival is the biggest horse racing event of the year.

 One of these guaranteed profit offers is on SkyBet:

-During the first race of each day where all losing bets will be refunded with a free bet up to £20.
+During the first race all losing bets (your first bet placed only) will be refunded in cash up to £20.

-You can lock-in around £13 profit from this one offer alone each day, meaning over £50 during the week.
+You can lock-in £19+ profit from this one offer alone.

 We said earlier in this post to get all signups out of the way early on.